FarronF/limerick-council-meetings/meetings/2014/07/21-Special Meeting of Metropolitan District of Limerick/Agenda - Special Meeting of Metropolitan District of Limerick - 21st July 2014.md

 suitable zoning can be approved by Councillors to facilitate the provision of a

-Neighbourhood Park and new Primary/Secondary schools.--- 4.
+Neighbourhood Park and new Primary/Secondary schools.
+---
+4.

 Notice of Motion submitted by Councillor J. Leddin